Karl Hess (scientist): Career

 Hess studied mathematics and physics at the University of Vienna in Vienna, Austria, where he received his Ph.D. in 1970 in applied physics and mathematics.

 He worked with Karlheinz Seeger on electron transport in semiconductors and subsequently became an assistant.

-In 1973 Hess went to the University of Illinois at Urbana-Champaign on a Fulbright scholarship to work with John Bardeen.
+In 1973 Hess went to the University of Illinois at Urbana-Champaign (UIUC) on a Fulbright scholarship to work with John Bardeen.
 With Chih-Tang Sah (the co-inventor of CMOS technology), Hess worked theoretically on electron transport in transistors, to find a solution of the Boltzmann transport equation for transistors.